Lead Generation In Senior Housing

 Research suggests that 70% of leads in assisted living come from professional referral sources, ranging from physicians to home health agencies, a number that is set to grow as acuity continues to increase.
 Even better, leads generated from these sources cost a fraction of the price of leads generated through other channels, such as A Place for Mom or print advertising.

-- Limited Prospecting: Most operators make an effort to engage the obvious referral sources – the local hospital, the local Alzheimer’s Association chapter, etc. But beyond the obvious targets, referral source relationships are one off and reactive.
-Rather than using data to segment and prioritize the referral source base, for example, finding the physicians who perform the most CT scans for dementia, operators maintain relationships with those referral sources who they have previously interacted with.
+- Limited Prospecting: Most operators make an effort to engage the obvious referral sources – the local hospital, the local Alzheimer’s Association chapter, etc. But beyond the obvious targets, referral source relationships are one-off and reactive, rather than using data to segment and prioritize the referral source base: for example, finding the physicians who perform the most CT scans for dementia.Operators maintain relationships with those referral sources they have previously interacted with.

-- Non-Personalized Messaging: When operators engage professional referral sources, they use the standard talking points – we have the best care, our residents are happy, etc. – rather than personalizing their messages to the referral source with whom they are speaking.
-This is a violation of a basic tenet of sales 101 – sell to your prospects needs.
-Instead, senior housing operators should focus on “what’s in it for this referral source?” and sell to that.
+- Non-Personalized Messaging: When operators engage professional referral sources, they use the standard talking points – we have the best care, our residents are happy, etc. – instead of personalizing their message to the referral source with whom they are speaking.
+This is a violation of a basic tenet of Sales101: sell to your prospect’s needs.
+Rather than a standardized script, senior housing operators should focus on “What’s in it for this referral source?” and sell to that.

-- Lack of Information Capture: Community outreach is typically managed by the marketing director, a high turnover position.
-The challenge here is that most operators lack a systematic approach to capturing the knowledge created when their marketing directors interact with local referral sources.
-When that marketing director leaves, so does all the knowledge about the referral source relationship.
+- Lack of Information Capture: Community outreach is typically managed by the marketing director—a high turnover position.
+The challenge here is that most operators lack a systematic approach to accrue the knowledge created when their marketing directors interact with local referral sources.
+So when that marketing director inevitably leaves, so does all the knowledge about the referral source relationship.

-- Lack of Strategic Analysis: Because operators don’t systematically capture information on referral source outreach activities, analyzing the effectiveness and progress of referral source outreach efforts is nearly impossible.
-Without this analysis, organizations are not able to identify what works and what needs to be improved in their referral source outreach processes.
+- Lack of Strategic Analysis: This lack of systematic information capture on referral source outreach activities makes analyzing the effectiveness and progress of those efforts nearly impossible.
+And without this analysis, organizations are unable to identify which processes work and which need to be improved.

 Given the ever-growing importance of professional referrals in senior housing, it is critical that senior housing operators move quickly to address these shortcomings through the adoption of a best-practice referral source management approach.
 Based on our conversations, we have identified several key best-practices in referral source management, including: